all-c-a-p-s/General-Cipher-Solver/classifier.md

 - clone the repo and navigate into the 'classifier directory': `cd classifier`
 - paste your ciphertext into ciphertext.txt
 - run the file `main.py`

+**TL;DR** The model predicting cipher X was used with 99% certainty DOES NOT MEAN there is a 99% chance cipher X was used (even if it says it is very accurate in the confusion table above).